PedroDanielBrunetto/PedroDanielBrunetto/README.md

 # Hi, i am Pedro Daniel 👋
 <br/>
 I'm a software developer and I love to learn new things.
-My main focus is create new applications and services with a idea of are util for the peoples.
+My main focus is participate in the development new applications and services with a idea of are util for the peoples.
 <br/>
 <br>
 <a href="https://www.linkedin.com/in/PedroDanielBrunetto/">